 Prostate enlargement becomes increasingly common as men age, with about 50% experiencing enlargement by the age of 60 and 90% by age 85.
-For symptoms of prostate enlargement or a general prostate exam, see Angelo Gousse, MD, in Miramar, Florida.
+For symptoms of prostate enlargement or a general prostate exam, see Angelo Gousse, MD, in Aventura, Miramar or West Palm Beach, Florida.
 As the head of Bladder Health & Reconstructive Urology Institute, Dr. Gousse has provided men with safe, effective treatment for enlarged prostates for more than 25 years.
 To schedule a consultation, call or set up a visit online today.

 Signs of an enlarged prostate include: